Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 1060 3GB should in theory be a bit better than the GeForce GTX 580 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 1060 3GB should theoretically be just a bit superior to the GeForce GTX 580 in general. (explain)

-Texel RateThe GeForce GTX 1060 3GB should be much (more or less 119%) more effective at AF than the GeForce GTX 580. (explain)
+Texel RateThe GeForce GTX 1060 3GB should be a lot (more or less 119%) more effective at texture filtering than the GeForce GTX 580. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison